 - Recalled items and/or items placed on hold may not be renewed.

-- A recalled item must be returned by the date indicated on the recall notice, or it will be subject to a $2.00 per day recall fine.
+- A recalled item must be returned by the date indicated on the recall notice, or it will be subject to a $2 per day recall fine, up to $30.

 - Reserve items may not be recalled or placed on hold.

-- Overdue (warning) notices are sent regularly for circulating items.
-Overdue notices are a courtesy.
-Their receipt cannot be guaranteed, and they should not be considered a prerequisite to a fine or a bill.
-No overdue notices are sent for reserve items; overdue reserve items are subject to immediate billing.
+- Overdue notices are a courtesy; their receipt cannot be guaranteed, and they should not be considered a prerequisite to a fine or a bill.
+No overdue notices are sent for reserve items and overdue reserve items are subject to immediate billing.

 - There are no daily overdue fines for stack books.

-- Overdue recalled items are charged at the rate of $2.00 per day.
+- Overdue recalled items are charged at the rate of $2 per day, up to $30.